JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 ## The batching solution

-The go-to solution by many is to then modify the API endpoint above (or introduce a new "ingest API endpoint") such that it has a larger unit of work.
+The go-to solution by many is to modify the API endpoint above (or introduce a new "ingest API endpoint") such that it has a larger unit of work.
 In this case, we modify it to take a *list* of TODOs instead: